thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 }
 ```

 `get()` will calculate the value every time it is called.
-You can omit the `get()` keyword and this will calculate and persist the value once.
-This can be good if the value is expensive to calculate, but then it also takes up memory.
+If you omit the `get()` keyword, this will calculate and persist the value once.
+This can be good if the value is expensive to calculate, but then it takes up memory.

 ```kotlin
 import java.time.LocalDate